zt-9/go-kafka-example/README.md

 # go-kafka-example
 Data processing with Apache Kafka, REST API and Redis.

-We process blockchain on-chain data with Apache Kafka.
+This project involves processing on-chain blockchain data using Apache Kafka, REST API, and Redis.
 There are three topics: "address", "label" and "transaction".
-We have one producer and one consumer listen to and process these topics.
-We use Redis as in memory database to store data.

-The producer runs on port 8080 and the consumer runs on port 8081.
-Users send REST API requests to producer.
-Producer then send messages to consumer.
+Those topics are handled by a single producer and consumer.

+The producer, operating on port 8080, receives REST API requests from users, sending the respective messages to the consumer (port 8081).
+Redis is used as the in-memory database to store this data.

 ## Prerequistes